kbrgl/wayfer/README.md

 QRs can be scanned using the built-in camera app (iOS) or using a QR scanner app (Android).

-Files remain available until 10 minutes after the last request to the server, or 10 minutes after the server is started if no request is made.
+Files remain available until 30 minutes after the last request to the server, or 2 hours after the server is started if no request is made.